daucf23/ECproject/README.md

-# OSproject
+---
+## OS Semester Project for CGS 4714
+---

+## Description

-This is the project for 3763
+This project contains multiple smaller projects that combine together for the semester long project for this course.
+Project 1: Event Driven Programming

+---